arangodb/docs-hugo/site/content/3.10/concepts/data-structure/documents/computed-values.md

   the order of the computed value definitions in the `computedValues` property.

-- You can use AQL functions in the expression but only those that can be executed on DB-Servers, regardless of your deployment type.
+- You can use AQL functions in the expression but only those that can be executed on DB-Servers, regardless of your deployment mode.
 The following functions cannot be used in the expression:
   - `CALL()`
   - `APPLY()`